Michael V. Hernandez, J.D.ProfessorDirector, LL.M. ProgramsFaculty Advisor, Moot Court Board and Trial Advocacy Board757.352.4040 email@example.com

 Professor Michael Hernandez joined the faculty of Regent University's School of Law in 1992 and has taught Appellate Advocacy, Advanced Appellate Advocacy, Foundations of Law, International Human Rights, Property, and Race & the Law.
-While at Regent, he has served as the dean of the School of Law, director of the LL.M. in American Legal Studies degree program, the director of the Honors Program, faculty advisor to the Moot Court Board and to the Hispanic Law Students Association, and as the head coach of Regent's award-winning Moot Court teams.
+While at Regent, he has served as the dean of the School of Law, director of the LL.M. degree programs, the director of the Honors Program, faculty advisor to the Moot Court Board and to the Hispanic Law Students Association, and as the head coach of Regent's award-winning Moot Court teams.

 Prior to teaching, Hernandez practiced law in the areas of products liability litigation at McGuire Woods and environmental litigation at McSweeney, Burtch & Crump, both law firms in Richmond, Virginia.
 He has served as a consultant for attorneys litigating cases in state and federal court, including before the United States Supreme Court.

 Hernandez's scholarship focuses on property law, race and the law, law and religion, law and public policy, and appellate advocacy.
 He is the author of the book, Unlocking Estates in Land and Future Interests, and co-author of Virginia Practice Series: Real Estate Closings with Professor Wade Berryhill of the University or Richmond School of Law.

 “In Defense of Pluralism: Religiously Affiliated Law Schools, Olympianism, and Christophobia,” 48 Toledo Law Review 283 (2017).